 Herbs are picked daily from the garden for use in the Garden Spa.
 Guests can choose from a wonderful selection of classic treatments, followed by a delicious fresh juice served in the relaxing bamboo garden.
 The quintessential spa experience is the Private Hammam Water Ritual in the marble hammam.
 With Franschhoek and Stellenbosch close by, this is the perfect base for exploring the Winelands.

-Being a working farm, there are offers lots of opportunities to get involved each day, from farm tours, harvesting with the farmers, garden tours and cellar/wine tasting.
+Being a working farm, there are offers lots of opportunities to get involved each day, from the farm tours, harvesting with the farmers, daily garden tours and cellar/wine tasting.
 You can explore the walking (or running) tracks or relax with a picnic or sundowners at the dam.
 Chickens, geese and turkeys also wander around the farm whilst the donkey family enjoy being fed carrots picked from the garden!
+Join the baker at 11am to learn how to bake fresh bread Babylonstoren-style!
 Children can run free and there are bicycles to cycle around the farm.
 The walk up Babylonstoren koppie (all 41 metres of it) is perfect for hikers, old and young.
-You can also go canoeing on the farm dam
+You can also go canoeing on the farm dam.

 Where is Babylonstoren?

 Tailor-made Holidays with Turquoise